ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 <summary>What is Tails</summary>
 <br>

 Tails(The Amnesiac Incognito Live System)[^14] is a Linux operating system distribution focused heavily on protecting the user from surveillance and censorship as well as keeping the user private.
-The portable operating system runs from a live usb installation and routes everything you do online through Tor.
-Being an amnesiac live system the system forgets everything everytime you unplug your usb stick, that means always starting with an untracked system. **NOTE** Privacy and security gains are assuming that your Tails download was not compromised, and your BIOS, firmware and hardware are not compromised [More on this](https://tails.boum.org/doc/about/warnings/index.en.html).
+The portable operating system runs from the live USB installation and routes everything you do online through Tor.
+Being an amnesiac live system the system forgets everything every time you unplug your USB stick, which means always starting with an untracked system.

+**NOTE** Privacy and security gains are assuming that your Tails download was not compromised, and your BIOS, firmware and hardware are not compromised [More on this](https://tails.boum.org/doc/about/warnings/index.en.html).

-The recommended way to install Tails is through their [official installation instructions](https://tails.boum.org/install/index.en.html), **note that your usb stick will be wiped clean.** Other installation means are **HEAVILY DISCOURAGED** as they do not guarantee proper operations and may result in identity leakage or traces on computers.
+The recommended way to install Tails is through their [official installation instructions](https://tails.boum.org/install/index.en.html), **note that your USB stick will be wiped clean.** Other installation means are **HEAVILY DISCOURAGED** as they do not guarantee proper operations and may result in identity leakage or traces on computers.

 After installing **DO NOT UPDATE THE SYSTEM WITH APT[^19][^20]**, this might break the operating system or the packages, Tails releases upgrades every six weeks.